-- Over half of LEOs nationwide have experienced personal insults, and over a third say they experienced personal harassment. - Insults and harassment are more commonly experienced among LEOs in larger jurisdictions: more than 75% of LEOs in jurisdictions with greater than 100,000 registered voters report experiencing personal threats. - 7 out of 10 LEOs in the largest jurisdictions report experiencing personal harassment. - Responses to threats and harassment include: - ♦ Reducing contact with the public (30%) - Changing policies and procedures (42%) - Considering departing their job (14%) - Nearly half of all LEOs know a colleague who has left their position due to safety concerns, and this rises to 67% among LEOs in larger jurisdictions.
+- Over half of LEOs nationwide have experienced personal insults, and over a third say they experienced personal harassment. - Insults and harassment are more commonly experienced among LEOs in larger jurisdictions: more than 75% of LEOs in jurisdictions with greater than 100,000 registered voters report experiencing personal threats. - 7 out of 10 LEOs in the largest jurisdictions report experiencing personal harassment. - Responses to threats and harassment include: - ♦ Reducing contact with the public (30%) - Changing policies and procedures (42%) - ♦ Considering departing their job (14%) - Nearly half of all LEOs know a colleague who has left their position due to safety concerns, and this rises to 67% among LEOs in larger jurisdictions.

-Local election officials and their staff have increasingly faced threats and harassment, particularly in the aftermath of contentious elections.
+particularly in the aftermath of contentious elections.
 This hostile environment includes verbal abuse, doxxing, and even physical threats, which have escalated to unprecedented levels in recent years.